You love basketball. You follow the NBA, root on your favorite team and watch games on TV.

 And you still haven't played fantasy basketball?!

 If that sounds a lot like you, this is the perfect season to get off the bench and into the game.
-The NBA is more stacked with star talent than it has been in years, with reigning MVP Russell Westbrook leading the way, and there has never been a better time to jump right into the fantasy game.
+The NBA is more stacked with star talent than it has been in years, with LeBron James now in a Lakers jersey and James Harden coming off his first MVP season, and there has never been a better time to jump right into the fantasy game.